castle-engine/cge-www/README.md

 To edit: contact Michalis Kamburelis (michalis@castle-engine.io) to get a Wordpress account.
 Page contents are in Wordpress database.

-Most important Wordppress shortcodes are:
+Most important Wordpress shortcodes are:

 - `[gallery...]` - modified Wordpress gallery to use castle_thumbs (quite like cgeImg) to display Wordpress images